 A. All property owners in the Province are required to pay school taxes.
 The school tax is not based on the property owner's use of the school system.
-It is a suitable way to pay for part of public education costs given everyone benefits from a good school system.
+Basing School Tax on property value assessments is deemed an equitable way to pay for a portion of the public education costs given that society as a whole benefits from a quality education system.